 Embrace Constraints.
-Designers often face constraints, such as limited time or resources, that can feel like obstacles to creativity.
+Designers often face constraints, such as limited time or resources, that can feel like massive brick walls to creativity.
 However, constraints can also be a source of inspiration, driving designers to think creatively and develop innovative solutions.

 It's easy to get stuck on solving a problem when we get caught up on what we think the result should look like.
 But this limits our perception and possibilities.
 Creative problem-solving requires us to broaden our possibilities by looking beyond surface-level issues and identifying what is truly needed.
 Unfortunately, our expertise and experience can often hinder this process.
 We must learn to approach problems with a fresh perspective, as if we are newcomers who are not bound by our preconceived notions.
+We might not be trying to disarm a bomb with only a paperclip an straw in our pockets, but we can adopt this "use what we have" mind-set in our creative process to overcome the our limitations.
 Rushing to conclusions never truly solves anything.
 Not in design and definitely not for MacGyver.

 Hi, I'm Kelsey.
-I'm the daughter of a small-town crafty man and resilient, savvy woman who grew up with more animals than people.
 I'm a brand photographer and designer currently living in Gainesville, FL.
 I love nothing more than to work with others to bring out their authentic self to share with the world.